carolynsingh/behatphp/source/modules/behat/introduction/index.rst

 .. image:: images/bdd1.jpg

-All features, and ultimately all code, should map back to business goals and the project vision.
+All features, and ultimately all code should map back to business goals and the project vision.

 .. image:: images/bdd2.jpg